elysiumphase/esbnb/README.md

 ## Contribution

 Please feel free to contribute to this little tool.
-Here is/are some work in progress:
+Here are some work in progress:

-- **Make it possible to change config**:
-  - after installing *airbnb-base* config with `esbnb base` command, running `esbnb` command will first remove related ESLint packages in *node_modules* and in *package.json* then install the proper one and configure the *.eslintrc* file.
-A solution could be to check when a Airbnb config is installed (function) and run a `npm un -D` on each packages related to the Airbnb configuration when the configuration is different or missing.
-Related file: *bin/index.js*
+- change the first arg to be `install` / `uninstall`
+- add a command `esbnb uninstall airbnbConfigName`
+- when running an installation and another airbnb config is found, this should first uninstall all the related packages properly and then install the specified packages

 ## Test